Incarceration in the United States: Students

 The term "school-to-prison pipeline", also known as the "schoolhouse-to-jailhouse track", is a concept that was named in the 1980s.
 The school-to-prison pipeline is the idea that a school's harsh punishments—which typically push students out of the classroom—lead to the criminalization of students' misbehaviors and result in increasing a student's probability of entering the prison system.
 Although the school-to-prison pipeline is aggravated by a combination of ingredients, zero-tolerance policies are viewed as main contributors.
 Additionally, the "School to Prison Pipeline disproportionately impacts the poor, students with disabilities, and youth of color, especially African Americans, who are suspended and expelled at the highest rates, despite comparable rates of infraction."

 In 1994, the Gun-Free Schools Act was passed.
-It required that students have at least a year long suspension from school if they brought a weapon to school.
-Many states then adopted the Zero-tolerance policy which lead to an increase in suspensions, mainly for Black and Hispanic kids.
+It required that students receive at least a one-year suspension if they brought a weapon to school.
+Many states then adopted the Zero-tolerance policy, which led to an increase in suspensions, mainly for Black and Hispanic children.

 At the same time these policies were growing, school districts adopted their own version of the "broken windows theory".
-The broken windows theory emphasizes the importance of cracking down on small offenses in order to make residents feel safer and discourage more serious crime.
-For schools, this meant more suspensions for small offenses like talking back to teachers, skipping class, or being disobedient or disruptive.
-This led to schools having police officers in schools, which in turn led to students being arrested and handled more harshly.
+The broken windows theory emphasizes the importance of 'cracking down' on minor offenses to make residents feel safer and discourage more serious crime.
+For schools, this meant more suspensions for minor offenses such as talking back to teachers, skipping class, or being disobedient or disruptive.
+This led to police officers being stationed in schools, which in turn resulted in students being arrested and treated more harshly.

-Zero-tolerance policies are regulations that mandate specific consequences in response to outlined student misbehavior, typically without any consideration for the unique circumstances surrounding a given incident.
+Zero-tolerance policies are regulations that mandate specific consequences for specified student misbehavior, typically without regard to the unique circumstances of a given incident.
 Zero-tolerance policies both implicitly and explicitly usher the student into the prison track.
 Implicitly, when a student is extracted from the classroom, the more likely that student is to drop out of school as a result of being in class less.
 As a dropout, that child is then ill-prepared to obtain a job and become a fruitful citizen.
 Explicitly, schools sometimes do not funnel their pupils to the prison systems inadvertently; rather, they send them directly.
 Once in juvenile court, even sympathetic judges are not likely to evaluate whether the school's punishment was warranted or fair.
 For these reasons, it is argued that zero-tolerance policies lead to an exponential increase in the juvenile prison populations.